 Fun fact: Fire in the Hole, Blazing Fury’s sister coaster, was actually one of the world’s first indoor roller coasters.

-Built in 1972, six years before Blazing Fury, Fire in the Hole is nearly identical to its sister Dollywood coaster minus a handful of different scenes, different dialogue and the noticeable presence of something called “Bald Knobbers.”
+Built in 1972, six years before Blazing Fury, Fire in the Hole is nearly identical to its sister Dollywood coaster.
+It differs in a handful of scenes, different dialogue and the noticeable presence of something called “Bald Knobbers.”

 That’s right, Molly isn’t worried about anyone’s weak back, Sarah hasn’t been kissing any steam trains, and Baldknobbers (a group of vigilantes from the 1880s infamous throughout southwest Missouri) are clearly to blame for the cause of the fire that engulfed this little animatronic town.